Premise· empirical

 • Multiple academics have reported professional consequences for criticizing Israeli policy (Norman Finkelstein's tenure denial at DePaul, Steven Salaita's rescinded job offer at University of Illinois)

-• The IHRA definition of antisemitism, adopted by many institutions, includes examples that critics argue conflate criticism of Israel with antisemitism
+• The IHRA definition, adopted by many institutions, includes examples that critics argue conflate criticism of Israeli policy with hostility toward Jewish people

 • Anti-BDS laws have been passed in over 30 US states, restricting government contractors from boycotting Israel - a restriction not applied to any other country